What is the annual canvass?

 Detailed information on the changes can be found in The Representation of the People (Annual Canvass) Amendment Regulations 2019

-16 and 17 year olds will be able to vote at the Senedd Elections in 2021 and Local Government Elections from May 2022.
+16 and 17 year olds were able to vote at the Senedd Elections held last May and they will be able to vote in Local Government Elections from May 2022.
 This means that we now have to register 14 and 15 year olds.
 If you have anyone living at your property that is aged 14 or older, they can now be added to the electoral register so that when they turn 16 they are able to vote at these elections.

-All foreign nationals (that are legally living in Wales) are now also able to vote in the Senedd Elections in 2021 and Local Government Election in May 2022.
+All foreign nationals (that are legally living in Wales) are now also able to vote in the Senedd Elections and Local Government Election in May 2022.
 Previously it has only been British, Irish, Commonwealth or EU citizens.
-This means if you are from a country other that these you can now vote at these elections.
+This means if you are from a country other than these you can now vote at these elections.

 Detailed information on the changes can be found in the Senedd and Elections (Wales) Act 2020